diditforlulz273/PokerRL-Omaha/README.md

  - Works for 2-6 players.
  - Smoothly integrated into the code, so the functionality of the original PokerRL is preserved.
- - All the lookup tables are rewritten in pure Python, although generation of some of them is not fully vectorized, so takes up to 10 secs to build on the start.
+ - All the lookup tables are rewritten in pure Python, generation of most of them is fully vectorized, so takes less than 10 secs to build on the start.
  - Uses the original hand evaluator with Omaha combinations on top.
 Being naive and slow, it slightly impacts the speed of LBR rollouts.

 Use game type 'PLO' to start, an example is provided in 'examples/PLO_training_start.py'.

+#### GPU-CPU combined distributed scheme

+ - 1 GPU worker for Advantage Net Training
+ - N CPU workers for sample generation
+ - approx. 2 to 3 times cycle wall time decrease

 #### Preflop Hand Bucketing
  - Works for Hold'em and Omaha.